 Growing up with physical and emotional issues meant there were days where everything seemed to overwhelm me.
 No matter how good family are at giving support, support where others go through what we go through, there is already an understanding that implies, “I know how you feel, I understand what you’re going through.”

-The support that comes from the heart, the support that says I’m here for you, I’m willing to listen, help where I can, is the best kind.
-That wasn’t my life.
+Support that comes from others who deal with similar experiences, the support that says I’m here for you, I’m willing to listen, help where I can, is the best kind.